0xBreath/ca_backend/README.md

 [//]: # (# Consciousness Archive)

-# TODO
-- [ ] Protect routes if not a subscriber
-- [ ] Some kind of caching system for faster loading
-- [ ] Load database into Mutex<HashMap> for async access

 # Consciousness Archive Server
 Server to deliver consciousness calibrations, images, videos, audio, article/course markdown files, and more from local memory,